gmc-code/PC-app-development/docs/tkinter_basics/tk_window.rst

 .. py:function:: resizable(width_boolean,height_boolean)

     | Determines whether the window can be resized by the user.
-    | If you want to create a fixed-size window, disable resizing by calling `window.resizable(False, False)`
+    | To create a fixed-size window, disable resizing by calling `window.resizable(False, False)`
-    | `window.resizable(True, True)` by default, both horizontally and vertically resizable.
+    | THe default, `window.resizable(True, True)`, makes the window both horizontally and vertically resizable.

 | The code below sets the window size and position, sets the window to stay on top of others and prevents resizing.